nvimdev/dope/README.md

 ## Usage

-- Click button `Use this template` It will genereate a new repo based on dope on your github
+- Click button `Use this template` It will generate a new repo based on dope on your GitHub

 ### Cli tool